 The shoes have a visibility perforated upper that has fantastic breathability and is also sturdy enough to provide a snug fit.

-Breathability is one of the biggest features of this shoe.
 The design of the upper allows for constant airflow, reducing the amount of sweat build up which can be quite a lot of discomfort in other shoes.

 Compared to the Escalante range, the upper is definitely one of the major improvements.
 It is much more reinforced, making it less flexible.